PennLINC/aslprep/docs/workflows.rst

 Brain extraction, brain tissue segmentation and spatial normalization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Then, the T1w reference is skull-stripped using a Nipype implementation of
+Next, the T1w reference is skull-stripped using a Nipype implementation of
 the ``antsBrainExtraction.sh`` tool (ANTs), which is an atlas-based
 brain extraction workflow: